 When I first started coming by the quarry, it was a pleasure to see the sun strike at the far corner.
 Catching man-made facets.
-I didn’t realize for a while that it was different every time.
+It was a while before I realized that it was different every time.
 After all these years, I still have to tell myself not to go looking for the quarry, what is like our Eden.
 What bright things loom will surely follow me with stranger senses than sight, but I will not look.
 Not again.

 The day I first mentioned it to Ada was also the first day I saw the rabbit proper.
-I’d seen rabbits there before.
+Strange rabbits were a common sight in the foothills.
 Sickly, lank, hollow eyes.
 Dad said the population might be sick.
 But that day, the looming maw of ears could be nothing so mundane.
 Coming around the bend, bag of firewood slung on my arm, I stopped to look a second.
-Lines of clouds bubbling on the horizon met what little land I could see beyond the cavern, they were dark and slightly green.
+Lines of clouds bubbling on the horizon met what little land I could see beyond the cavern, they were tinged with green and dark.
 Tornadic.
-It was funny how they boiled just past the blue.
+Funny how they boiled just past the blue.

 Ada was listening to the radio when I came into the shop.
 Sitting cross-legged, humming along while she idly moved a stub of a pencil over the expanse of butcher paper.
+Hands smudged grey on the edges as she worked.
+The paper bore a dark field, dusted with white on the tips of its grasses, a half-finished mountain looming on the other side.
 I sat on the bench and turned the volume down.
-She started to protest, but I cut her off.
+She frowned and started to protest, but I cut her off.

 “Have you been by the quarry lately?”

 “Not since we’ve been on break.
 Why, should I have?”

 I looked down at my feet, feeling silly all at once.